 Join us in showing how much we appreciate the Granite State by making a commitment to care for it.
 Together, we can make New Hampshire a better place now and for generations to come.

-Whether you’re adventuring in the outdoors or exploring our quaint towns and bustling cities, there are ways you can protect, respect, and preserve New Hampshire.
-Read on to learn how.
+Whether you're adventuring in the outdoors or exploring our quaint towns and bustling cities, there are ways you can protect, respect, and preserve New Hampshire.
+Click through below to learn more.

-From weather to pandemic-related circumstances, there are many factors that can affect your trip to New Hampshire.
+There are many factors that can affect your trip to NH.
 Research the places you plan to discover for reservation and parking requirements.
-Be prepared to follow pandemic guidelines wherever you stay and know before you go so that there are no surprises when you arrive.
+Be prepared to follow pandemic guidelines wherever you stay and so that there are no surprises when you arrive.

 Rules and regulations are put in place for everyone’s health and well-being, as well as to protect parks, facilities, attractions and the outdoors.
 Be understanding and flexible, as things may change from time to time.